RA341/DumbKey/README.md

 # Currently working on

 ## Features
+~~- add authentication~~
-- add authentication
+- add syncing user data with firestore
+- break up database handler into smaller parts
+- look into putting offline syncing into a isolate

 ## Quality of life
 - centralize the CRUD operation for the ui
-- add setup for encryption key, randomize iv,
 - add password generator in input screen
-- maybe add separate encryption key for each data type

 ## UI stuff